-- Analyze a pre-nuptial agreement with standard clauses. - Describe the basis upon which pre-nuptial agreements can be challenged. - Describe the requirements for marriage in most states. - Determine whether a valid marriage exists in a particular hypothetical scenario. - Describe the rules of the commencement and dissolution of parental rights. - Describe and apply the rules of custody of biological children, adoption and the termination of parental rights. - Apply the all-important "best interest of the child" standard. - Describe the prevalent grounds for divorce under the law of most jurisdictions, both in terms of "fault" and "no-fault" grounds. - Apply the rules of marital property upon divorce and the rules regarding child support.
+- Analyze a pre-nuptial agreement with standard clauses. - Describe the basis upon which pre-nuptial agreements can be challenged. - Research and apply the requirements for marriage in any state. - Determine whether a valid marriage exists in a particular hypothetical scenario. - Determine whether dissolution of parental rights may be appropriate based on a given set of facts.

+- Apply the rules of custody of biological children, adoption and the termination of parental rights. - Apply the all-important "best interest of the child" standard. - Describe the prevalent grounds for divorce under the law of most jurisdictions, both in terms of "fault" and "no-fault" grounds. - Apply the rules of marital property upon divorce and the rules regarding child support.